-Again, a man thus travelling would be in danger of pitfalls; and where there so many snares ever laid in the way of any one as where laid in the Savior's path?
+Again, a man thus travelling would be in danger of pitfalls; and where there so many snares ever laid in the way of any one as were laid in the Saviour's path?
 Did not the devil offer him all the kingdoms of this world?
 Did he not try to get him into a spirit of insult to God, and cast himself down from the temple?
-Did not the devil try to make the Savior worship him?
+Did not the devil try to make the Saviour worship him?
 Did not men lay all sorts of snares for him?
-And, oh! how did they labor to catch something out of his mouth?
-They sent their Pharisees, and Sadducees, and Herodians, and lawyers, and all the rest, and they all tried to ensnare him, but they all fell into the pit themselves!
-Hence, the lawyer thought he had gained his point, "Who is my neighbor," and soon; and when the Savior had given the parable, "Now which think you was the neighbor?"
-Well, can't be at a loss, Master, who this neighbor was.
+And, oh! how did they labour to catch something out of his mouth?
+They sent their Pharisees, and Saducees, and Herodians, and lawyers, and all the rest, and they all tried to ensnare him-but they all fell into the pit themselves!
+Hence, the lawyer thought he had gained his point, "Who is my neighbour," and so on; and when the Saviour had given the parable, "Now which thinkest thou was the neighbour?"
+Well, can't be at a loss, Master, who this neighbour was.
+Well then, "Go and do likewise."
+He hung down his head and walked off: I'm done, says he.
 Well then, if the lawyer is done, it's no use for us to try.
-If you have beaten a lawyer, you have beaten everything almost.
+If you have beaten a lawyer, you have beaten every thing almost.
 And so whatever snare they laid for him, it was utterly useless.
 But it is not so with us.
 There is not a day in which our souls are not more or less ensnared.
-You come to the house of God, and suddenly some thought will come into your mind, and form a kind of pitfall for your soul: your soul will drop down into the pit, and there you are all the time the minister is preaching; you get nothing, and are ready to blame the minister because you get no good; while the fact is that he could not help it, and you could not help it; and the Lord was not pleased to put Satan under your feet, or to teach you by comforting you; but to teach you by letting you feel your weakness in falling constantly into some snare or another, and you cannot extricate yourself from it.
-What is the; remedy?
-Why, that Christ was never ensnared; and, therefore, as he was never ensnared and never could be, then you may sing the words that you often dosing,
+You come to the house of God, and suddenly some thought will come into your mind, and form a kind of pitfall for your soul: your soul will drop down into the pit, and there you are all the time the minister is preaching; you get nothing, and are ready to blame the minister because you get no good; while the fact is that he could not help it, and you could not help it; and the Lord was not pleased to put Satan under your feet, or to teach you by comforting you; but to teach you by letting you feel your weakness in falling constantly into some snare or another,-and you cannot extricate yourself from it.
+What is the remedy?
+Why, that Christ was never ensnared; and, therefore, as he was never ensnared and never could be, then you may sing the words that you often do sing,

-"Though thousand snares enclose our feet, Not one shall hold us fast; Whatever dangers we may meet, We shall get safe at last."
+"Though thousand snares enclose our feet,

+Not one shall hold us fast;

+Whatever dangers we may meet,

+We shall get safe at last."

 And thus, by his keeping clear of any snare whatever, every snare is broken, and we escape as a bird out of the snare.
-I like that idea, as a bird out of a snare.
+I like that idea-as a bird out of a snare.
 A bird feels amazingly out of its element in a snare: there is no creature you can think of that feels the loss of liberty so much as a bird.
 It is a creature that has wings, and desires to use them.
-And so, the soul born of God knows something of the wings of faith and love; It has wings and wants to use them; it desires to rise and to expatiate in the open firmament of heaven.
+And so the soul born of God knows something of the wings of faith and love; it has wings and wants to use them; it desires to rise and to expatiate in the open firmament of heaven.